BlogBlog

 User Acceptance Testing (UAT) | Why Is It So Important?

-Of all forms of testing that we execute as part of software quality assurance, user acceptance testing (UAT) is often the most essential to get it right for the users.
-The purpose of UAT is to determine if the product is market ready, in another word, it is able to perform in the hands of real end-users.
-In terms of naming, it might not be called as such in your organizations, it can also be referred to as alpha or beta testing.
+Of all forms of testing that we execute as part of software quality assurance, user acceptance testing (UAT) is often the most essential to getting it right for the users.
+The purpose of UAT is to determine if the product is market-ready, in other words, it is able to perform in the hands of real end-users.
+In terms of naming, it might not be called as such in your organizations; it can also be referred to as alpha or beta testing.

-And sometimes people seem to confuse the differences between use acceptance testing and functional testing.
-But it’s only confusing when you have testing phases and techniques mixed up.
+Sometimes, people confuse the differences between user acceptance testing and functional testing.
+However, this is only confusing when testing phases and techniques are mixed up.
+In this article, we will focus on UAT.

-To begin with, quality assurance scheme can be divided into the following 4 main levels (phases) and in this article we are going to focus on UAT which we get asked often by clients.
+To begin with, the quality assurance scheme can be divided into the following 4 main levels (phases).

-Following these steps, after units (components) have been tested, User Acceptance Testing comes in to verify that a solution in its final form works for the targeted users in expected environment.
-It is the last phase of the software testing process that is supposed to give you a confirmation on whether a product or software is fit for the purpose it was built for.
+Following these steps, after units (components) have been tested, User Acceptance Testing comes in to verify that a solution in its final form works for the targeted users in the expected environment.
+It is the last phase of the software testing process that is supposed to confirm whether a product or software is fit for the purpose for which it was built.
 And we can check by having real end-users test the product in real-world scenarios.
-Therefore, it is one of the critical project quality assurance procedures that must occur before the product is rolled out to the market.
+Therefore, it is a critical project quality assurance procedure that must occur before the product is rolled out to the market.

 It's All About The Users

 There is an overlap with other testing techniques, but what makes it different from simply testing functions is that it’s all about the user.
 Whether the software is constructed in-house or by outsourcing software testing services company, any solutions must go through UAT because users are the ultimate audience who would be paying for your solutions.
-In product management terminology, UAT takes place as beta testing in which a small group of early adaptors try out the product and provide user feedback.
-This provides you important piece of information for you to know if the solution is meeting both business requirements and user expectations.
-After that, once larger group of users start to use the solution, market feedback will be provided which product team may want use to determine problem areas that need to be quickly addressed.
+In product management terminology, UAT is beta testing in which a small group of early adaptors try out the product and provide user feedback.
+This provides you with important information to know if the solution meets both business requirements and user expectations.
+After that, once a larger group of users starts to use the solution, market feedback will be provided, which the product team may want to use to determine problem areas that need to be quickly addressed.

 Since it puts users’ needs at the center of the discussion, the questions testers need to answer are: